Keio University

 VII.
 Super-Elderly Care that Begins with Continuous Questioning

-In that process, those responsible for care harbor doubts and questions in their daily practice.
-The feeling of "Is this okay?" is proof that one's sensitivity as a professional is working, and it is not something to be denied.
-This "haziness" is an ethical question rooted in daily practice that arises while trying to notice the voices of the super-elderly that are difficult to express as words.
-As it becomes difficult to indicate intentions with words, are we able to continue interacting with that person as a "being with intentions"?
-In modern society, where efficiency and productivity are emphasized, this question is by no means a problem only for the clinical site.
+In that process, those responsible for care harbor hesitation and questions in their daily practice.
+The feeling of "is this okay?" is proof that one's sensitivity as a professional is working, and it is not something to be denied.
+This "haziness" is an ethical question rooted in daily practice that arises while trying to notice the voices of the super-elderly, which are difficult to express in words.
+As it becomes difficult to indicate one's will in words, are we able to continue interacting with that person as a "being with a will"?
+In modern society, where efficiency and productivity are emphasized, this question is by no means a problem only for the field.
 The question of how to support the lives of the super-elderly in their final years is one that will eventually return to ourselves, and it is a valuable practice that society as a whole should continue to think about as its own affair.

 VIII.
 Conclusion

-In January last year, I saw my mother through to the end at our hospital.
+In January of last year, I saw my mother through to the end at our hospital.
 Since being diagnosed with Lewy body dementia in 2013, I provided care at home for over 10 years and witnessed through my mother the suffering that people with dementia face.
 Also, by experiencing the position of a family member, the way I see care has changed significantly.
-That is precisely why I want to continue to value what is happening at the site and continue to communicate its meaning to society.
-This is because I myself wish to live a rich final stage of life and face the end while thinking of my own life, "I'm glad it was this way."
+That is precisely why I want to continue to value what is happening in the field while continuing to communicate its meaning to society.
+This is because I myself wish to live a rich final stage of life and face the end while thinking that my life "was good as it was."

 (Acknowledgments) In writing this article, I would like to express my gratitude to Professor Hiroki Fukahori of the Keio University Faculty of Nursing and Medical Care for his advice.
-I would also like to express my heartfelt gratitude to the staff of Keiseikai Medical Corporation, with whom I have accumulated daily practice, as well as the ELNEC-JG project members.
+I would also like to express my heartfelt gratitude to the staff of Medical Corporation Keiseikai, with whom I have accumulated daily practice, as well as the ELNEC-JG project members.

 (References)

-*1 Miyoko Kuwata: "Basic Concepts and Methods of Care Management Practice in Facilities and Hospitals where the Elderly Receive Long-term Care," in "Care Management Techniques Looking Ahead to Death," edited by Michiyo Yuasa et al., pp. 20-21, Chuo Hoki, 2016.
+*1 Miyoko Kuwata: "Basic Concepts and Methods of Care Management Practice in Facilities and Hospitals where the Elderly Receive Long-term Care," in "Care Management Techniques Facing Death," edited by Michiyo Yuasa et al., pp. 20-21, Chuo Hoki, 2016.

-*2 "ELNEC-JG Project Team: Module 1 Nursing in End-of-Life Care," ELNEC-J Geriatric Curriculum Guide for Instructors, 2024.
+*2 "ELNEC-JG Project Team: Module 1 Nursing in End-of-Life Care," ELNEC-J Geriatric Curriculum Instructor's Guide, 2024.

 *3 Japan Geriatrics Society: "Position Statement on Medical Care and Care at the End of Life for the Elderly 2025" (https://jpn-geriat-soc.or.jp/proposal/tachiba.html) (Accessed December 31, 2025).